-If you are still working at 62, you might choose to claim Social Security early even if you don’t need the money.
+On the other hand, you might choose to claim Social Security early even if you don’t need the money.
 That’s because you can invest those payments until you fully retire.
-This can be a financially savvy move, that pays off down the road, since investments might earn a decent annual return of 8% or higher.
+This can be a financially savvy move that pays off down the road, since investments might earn a decent annual return of 8% or higher.
 The potential benefit is even higher if you invest the money in a tax deferred account such as a 401(k) or traditional Individual Retirement Account (IRA).
 If you can invest the money in a tax-free Roth IRA, even better.

-The key is to be disciplined and actually invest the money.
+You also need to be disciplined and actually invest the money.
 Don’t claim the Social Security benefit early and then use it to go on vacation or remodel your kitchen if your goal is to make the most financially optimal decision.
-Claiming the benefit early and investing it, while you continue working, can be a great way to build your personal retirement funds, but only if you use the funds wisely.
+Claiming the benefit early and investing it can be a great way to build your personal retirement funds, but only if you use the funds wisely.

 Your Life Expectancy

 This is the million-dollar question and one that’s often ignored because it’s impossible to answer.

 More than any other factor, life expectancy is key in determining when you should collect Social Security.
 Of course, this important question is also the great unknown.
 None of us know exactly how long we’ll live.
 The best you can do is take a look at your overall health as you approach retirement age.
 Consider factors like your blood pressure, cholesterol, weight, and other health markers.
 You can also consider family history as it relates to things like cancer and heart disease.